acharyaveena/catty-service/docs/tutorials/tutorials-index.md

 - Filter foods by specific criteria
 - Compare nutritional profiles
 - Find foods for special dietary needs
+- Add, update, or delete food products, only available to admins
 - Make informed decisions about cat nutrition